 With our forests displaying a breath-taking array of colours, autumn is a beautiful season to visit the forest with your family.
 Hoping for some autumnal activities to do when you get here?
-Look no further, we have pulled together a list of the top 7 things you can to do on your autumn walk.
+Look no further, we have pulled together a list of the top eight things you can to do on your autumn walk.

 1. Stomp through leaves